wso2/carbon-kernel/docs/KernelFeatures/ConfiguringLogging.md

 ## Configuring the Logging Framework

-The Logging framework in Carbon Kernel 5.1.0 ( WSO2 Carbon 5.x.x platform) is implemented using [PaxLogging](https://ops4j1.jira.com/wiki/display/paxlogging/Pax+Logging), which is used as the underlying logging library.
+The Logging framework in Carbon Kernel 5 is implemented using [PaxLogging](https://ops4j1.jira.com/wiki/display/paxlogging/Pax+Logging), which is used as the underlying logging library.
 High performing log4j 2.0 is used as the logging backend with this framework.
 The Carbon Logging framework supports a number of logging APIs and this allows users to use any logging API in the components that they develop.

 See the following topics for details: